How to be more eloquent & witty.

 And while I’m a pretty handy wordsmith, I’m not exactly the reincarnated spirit of Oscar Wilde.
 (Alas!)

-Still, when it comes to being sharp, eloquent + witty on command, I’ve got a couple of go-to dance moves.
+Still, when it comes to being sharp, eloquent and witty on command, I’ve got a couple of go-to dance moves.

-If you’ve ever wondered how your favorite writers + bloggers keep words flowing like warm honey … perpetually plucking the perfect phrase out of thin air … merrily frolicking through a daisy field of dashes + quotation marks without missing a beat …
+If you’ve ever wondered how your favorite writers and bloggers keep words flowing like warm honey … perpetually plucking the perfect phrase out of thin air … merrily frolicking through a daisy field of dashes and quotation marks without missing a beat …

 … here are a few tantalizing tricks of the trade:

 What?
 Yes.
 When I’m feeling uninspired, I saturate my brain with zippily-written TV shows — anything with exceptionally-crafted dialogue and unmistakable voices.

 I also fill my brain-tank with podcasts, galore — especially comedy shows with hysterical, fast-paced banter.
 Judge John Hodgman, My Brother, My Brother and Me and Stop Podcasting Yourself are three new favorites.

 Does watching (and listening to) witty people make you wittier, too?
 Absolutely.
 Expressing yourself in a rushing waterfall of witticisms is like mastering a foreign language.
 And when it comes to learning new languages, experts agree that immersion is key.